 How do you dye is becoming an increasingly common occurrence in kids.
-Unfortunately many medications targeted to kids that are flavored, are also colored with food dye.
+Unfortunately, many medications targeted to kids that are flavored, are also colored with food dye.
 This means if you are buying bubblegum medicine, it will be dyed to make it pink in color.
-Likewise, grape flavored is often purple, blueberry is often blue, etc. etc.
+Likewise, grape-flavoured is often purple, blueberry is often blue, etc. etc.

 Fortunately, as more kids are being diagnosed with food dye allergies and sensitivities, many of the main drug manufacturers are coming out with Donnie free versions of their most popular medications.
 This means your child’s common medications such as Tylenol and Benadryl can also be purchased in a dye free version.
 And if you are an adult with dye allergies, you have many options for dye free medications as well.